CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: DETAILED DESIGN

 The order of the signals in the created 2D input image could also impact the learning efficacy.
-Comparing to a random placement, placements that bring out stronger spatial (correlations) patterns of the signals in the resulting image will enable more effective learning.
-To facilitate the learning of the inter-sensor correlations, \sysname calculates the Pearson correlation matrix of the time-series signal dataset.
-Interpreting the correlation coefficient as the distance between a pair of signals, \sysname utilizes hierarchical agglomerative clustering algorithm to find the clusters of highly correlated signals.
-The goal is to place the highly correlated signals together while building the 2D image so that learning the signal-to-signal correlation becomes effective for the small filters of the convolutional layers.
-Notably, the two tasks, signal selection and correlation-based clustering, are done only once during the initialization of the training process (i.e., off-line with recorded data) and are not parts of the deployment pipeline.
+Compared to random placement, placements that bring out stronger spatial (correlations) patterns of the signals in the resulting image will enable more effective learning.
+To facilitate the learning of the inter-sensor correlations, \sysname calculates the Pearson correlation matrix of the time-series signal dataset~\cite{benesty2009pearson}.
+Interpreting the correlation coefficient as the distance between a pair of signals, \sysname utilizes hierarchical agglomerative clustering algorithm with complete linkage method~\cite{ward1963hierarchical} to find compact clusters of highly correlated signals.
+Later, we use the sequence of clustered signals to build the 2D images (queue) so that learning the signal-to-signal correlation becomes effective for the small filters of the convolutional layers.
+Therefore, if one signal starts reporting abnormal values, the CNN model will easily detect anomalies by comparing them with the nearby highly correlated signals.
+More details on the implementation are in~\cref{sec:eval-corr}.
+Notably, the two tasks, signal selection, and correlation-based clustering are done only once during the initialization of the training process (i.e., off-line with recorded data) and are not parts of the detection (deployment) pipeline.
+The following subsections elaborate on the three core modules of \sysname.